mainmatter/mainmatter.com/_posts/2020-11-09-pro-bono-open-call.md

 - In need of product design support
 - Comfortable having our project featured on our website and social media channels
-- Willing to sharing our project on their social media
+- Willing to share the project on their social media
 - Nice to have: in the sustainability, mobility, or education space

 ## Apply now